 Accounts of Charles Roberts and Joseph Berthe with R. C. Ballard and a few other notes.
 8 pages used.
 40 p.

-Bill for a few items "Thos Hall to Richard E. Smith."
+Enclosure is a bill for a few items of Thomas Hall to Richard E. Smith.

 Accounts of various people with R. C. Ballard, and other financial notes.
 150 p.

 J. H. Cox in account with Magnolia.
 3 pages used.
-Wages for service as overseer, payment for "catching boy," etc. About 60 p.
+Wages for service as overseer, payment for capturing Ephraim, an enslaved person who had self-emancipated from Karnac, and another unnamed enslaved person.
+About 60 p.

 Brief 1851 letter to John P. Wilson about shipment of pork from Heisenbuttle and Maynadier.
 About 100 p.